FlipskiZ/BaseMod/README.md

 * `BaseMod.unsubscribeFrom...()`

 #### Subscriptions ####
-Implement the appropriate interface (ex. `PostInitializeSubscription`)
+Implement the appropriate interface (ex. `basemod.interfaces.PostInitializeSubscription`)
 * `receivePostInitialize()` - One time only, at the end of `CardCrawlGame.initialize()`
 * `receiveRender(SpriteBatch)` - Under tips and the cursor, above everything else
 * `receivePostRender(SpriteBatch)` - Above everything